dart-lang/build/source_gen/source_gen/README.md

 having developers use `pub` commands – `run`, `serve`, and `build`.

 `source_gen` provides a different model.
 Code is generated and updated as part of a project.
-It is designed to create *part* files that agument developer maintained Dart libraries.
+It is designed to create *part* files that augment developer maintained Dart libraries.

 Generated code **MAY** be checked in as part of our project source,